shbhm-dev/Firebase-ChatApp/README.md

 # Firebase-ChatApp
-A firebase chat app with log in and register features *Usef Firebase for user authentication.
+A firebase chat app with log in and register features *User Firebase for user authentication.
 *Worked with a UITableView.
 *Query the Firebase database.
 *Storing data in the cloud using Firebase.